CompuCell3D/cc3d_build_scripts/conda-recipes/roadrunner_antimony/conda-recipe/instructions.rst

 From base conda environment run:

-NOTE: you may actually change version of python in the meta.yaml file
+NOTE: you may actually change version of python in the meta.yaml file also adjust python version in build.sh or build.bat

 for x86
 .. code-block:: console